This England (magazine)

-This England is a quarterly magazine published in England.
+This England is a quarterly magazine published in England from 1968.
 It has a large readership among expatriates.
 It concentrates on the traditional values and customs of the English people, particularly those of rural and small-town England.

 History

 The magazine was started in 1968 by Roy Faiers of Lincolnshire, who held it as a private company (This England International Ltd.).
 Faiers remained editor-in-chief until 2009, when he sold the company to DC Thomson, owners of the Sunday Post, Beano, Dandy, The People's Friend, My Weekly and other publications.
-Faiers was succeeded as editor by his former deputy editor, Stephen Garnett, who in turn was succeeded by current editor, Angela Linforth.
+Faiers was succeeded as editor by his former deputy editor, Stephen Garnett, who in turn was succeeded by Isboel King and then Angela Linforth.
+Since being purchased by Kelsey Media the publisher has yet to announce the new current editor.